Exploring RNLD perspectives on NMC registration

 Research

-The University of Salford have been awarded £30,000 to undertake research which explores RNLD perceptions of the registration with the NMC and reasons why some RNLD are choosing to lapse their registration with the NMC.
+The University of Salford were awarded £30,000 to undertake research exploring RNLD perceptions of the registration with the NMC and reasons why some RNLD are choosing to lapse their registration with the NMC.

-The research will also explore perceptions of the impact that this may have on RNLD students, people living with a learning disability and their carers/family as well as their thoughts regarding the future of learning disability nurses.
+The research also explored perceptions of the impact that this may have on RNLD students, people living with a learning disability and their carers/family as well as their thoughts regarding the future of learning disability nurses.

-The study will use a mixed methods design of questionnaires, focus groups and one to one interviews to understand the factors that influence RNLD decisions to remain (or not) on the NMC register, with the hopes to ascertain a better understanding of the impact of this on RNLD students and people living with a learning disability (and their carers).
+The study used a mixed methods design of questionnaires, focus groups and one to one interviews to understand the factors that influence RNLD decisions to remain (or not) on the NMC register, to ascertain a better understanding of the impact of this on RNLD students and people living with a learning disability (and their carers).